paulorssalves/site-academia/content/authors/admin/_index.md

     url:

 # Short bio (displayed in user profile at end of posts)
-bio: Interesso-me por psicometria, psicologia da personalidade e modelos matemáticos em psicologia e ciências sociais.
+bio: Interesso-me por psicometria, psicologia da personalidade, síndrome do Burnout e gestão do tempo.

 # Interests to show in About widget
 # interests: